yizenglistat/blogSource/content/posts/how-does-word2vec-work-in-nlp-tasks.md

 title: How does Word2vec work in NLP tasks?
 weight: 1
 draft: false
-tags: ["NLP","Word2vec"]
+tags: ["NLP","Word2vec","Statistics"]
 categories:
 ---

-A simple tutorial for Word2vec with mathematical/statistical details explained.
+A simple tutorial for Word2vec with statistical details explained.

 <!--more-->